- Pre-Season 1

 How to select your Training Level

-Firstly, read the Strength and Conditioning introduction.
+Firstly, read the Strength and Conditioning for Ultimate introduction.

 This selection is based upon what is known as ‘training age’, a simple classification referring to the period of training time someone has had, and their experience in different methods of sport training.
 A limitation of using training age as a form of categorisation is that quantity of experience by no means suggests quality.